- Day 1: The First Shock

 The hostel's reception was warm, and the hostess explained everything with a smile.
 I took a refreshing shower and then went out to explore the city.

 I then headed to visit the Koutoubia, relaxed in its cool garden, and took some photos.
-This historical isn’t just an architectural landmark; it was also a scientific center and a precise for prayer times.
+This historical isn’t just an architectural landmark; it was also a scientific center and a precise one for prayer times.

 Next to it lies the Arset Moulay Abdeslam, a clean and spacious garden, perfect for resting amidst the greenery.